com-pas/compas-architecture/DATABASE_MANAGEMENT.md

 };
 ```

 By using RESTXQ, a versioning mechanism can be created.
 So for example, in a edit (PUT) function we can do something like: When editing a already stored configuration, save it by incrementing the version and store as a separate configuration.
+The old configuration is stored in the archive database, the current version is replaced in the current database.

 In a get (GET) function, we can make distinction between newer and older versions using RESTXQ.
+By using xQuery syntax (scl[@version="1"] for example), we can get specific versions of a configuration.

 ### Points to remember
 - home of BaseX = /srv/basex
 - RESTXQ file extension = .xqm
 - RESTXQPATH variable (in {home}/webapp/WEB-INF/web.xml) points to directory containing the RESTXQ modules (.xqm files)
   - Default is '.', which is relative to the WEBPATH variable (which is {home}/webapp)